 Highly Effective Effective Improvement Necessary Ineffective School librarian is highly effective at maximizing instructional time.
 School librarian is effective at maximizing instructional time.
 School librarian needs improvement at maximizing instructional time.
 School librarian is ineffective at maximizing instructional time.
-For Level 4, all of the evidence listed under Level 3 is present, as well as the following: - All students are ontask and follow instructions of Librarian without much prompting - Routines, transitions, and procedures are well executed Almost all students are on- task and follow instructions of librarian without much prompting - Disruptive behaviors and off-task conversations are rare; when they occur, they are almost always addressed without major interruption to the lesson Routines, transitions, and procedures are in place.
-Significant prompting from the librarian is necessary for students to follow instructions and remain on task Disruptive behaviors and off task conversations sometimes occur; they may not be addressed in the most effective manner and Librarian may have to stop the lesson frequently to address the problem
+For Level 4, all of the evidence listed under Level 3 is present, as well as the following: - All students are ontask and follow instructions of Librarian without much prompting - Routines, transitions, and procedures are well executed Almost all students are on- task and follow instructions of librarian without much prompting - Disruptive behaviors and off-task conversations are rare; when they occur, they are almost always addressed without major interruption to the lesson and remain on task